Who are the WNO Chorus?

 While we have a number of singers from other countries in our ranks, we are unmistakably and proudly a Welsh Chorus.
 When you buy a ticket to see Welsh National Opera at home at Wales Millennium Centre or on tour across England and Wales, you're not just paying admission to a show.
 You're coming to experience a unique, live acoustic event which is never the same twice.
 We give our all every time we go on stage, we sing as though our lives depended on it.
 When you are in the audience at one of our performances, we are Your Chorus.

-Meriel Andrew, Anitra Blaxhall, Megan Llewellyn Dorke, Paula Greenwood, Claire Hampton, Fiona Harrison-Wolfe, Rosie Hay, Emma Mary Llewellyn, Monika Sawa
+Meriel Andrew, Anitra Blaxhall, Polly Greenwood, Claire Hampton, Fiona Harrison, Rosie Hay, Emma Llewellyn, Monika Sawa

 Amanda Baldwin, Neda Bizzarri, Jessica Handley Greaves, Helen Greenaway, Carolyn Jackson, Helen Jarmany, Sian Meinir, Nicola Morgan, Sarah Pope, Louise Ratcliffe

-Simon Crosby Buttle, Michael Clifton-Thompson, Paul Gyton, Howard Kirk, Gareth Lloyd, Huw Llewellyn, Richard Monk, Joe Roche, Peter Wilman
+Simon Buttle, Michael Clifton-Thompson, Paul Gyton, Howard Kirk, Gareth Lloyd, Huw Llewelyn, Joe Roche, Gareth Dafydd Morris, Dimo Georgiev

 Julian Boyce, Laurence Cole, Jasey Hall, Martin Lloyd, Philip Lloyd-Evans, Alastair Moore, George Newton-Fitzgerald, Jack O'Kelly, Stephen Wells